 Just bought a 2014 version of the 385.
 Had only kayaked twice in the past few weeks on a friends kayak, and fell in love with it.
 But didn't want to go down the path of a kayak to put on the car, and researched inflatables.
 Wanted a 2 person that could be converted to a single.
 In the end, I went with the Carbon upgrade.
 I have now had it out for a 12 mile solo and 6 mile 2 person outing.
 Felt great both times.
 Really does track straight.
 I like the stability of the kayak.
 In retrospect the kayak is now easy to blow up and take down, but the instructions that came with the initial package were a bit confusing and need to be improved.

 This review is for the 2013 Sea Eagle 385 fast track.
 Wanting a higher performance inflatable kayak, my husband and I each bought one of these.
 Even though they are supposed to be the same model year, the kayaks have slight manufacturing differences, and the one tracks better than the other.
 Bummer!
-Sea Eagle keeps changing the 385, and I don't know why.more ▼
+Sea Eagle keeps changing the 385, and I don't know why.show full review ▼

 Those disappointments aside, the 2013 fast track does track amazingly straight, and fast.
 We have no problem paddling upstream in current when we want to.
 When we decide to go tandem, we both fit in one reasonably well, but not much room to spare; I agree with the other reviewer - if both of you are over 5'9" I'd get the longer one, if you don't want to feel cramped.
 Especially if you want to put a motor on it - the motor mount is good, but takes up that much more space.